inglada/iota2/doc/source/iota2_samples_management.rst

 runs
 ----

-The parameter run ``do not influence the strategy``.
-However, strategies will be repeated in order to be free of bias during selection.
-Thanks to this parameter, and if it is superior to 1, iota² can provide a confidence interval for each coefficient measuring the classification's quality.
+The parameter run ``do not influence the sampling strategy``.
+However, sampling will be repeated in order to reduce bias during selection.
+When it is superior to 1, several runs with different random training/validation split are done, and the reported classification accuracy is averaged over the different runs.
+A confidence interval (standard deviation) for each coefficient measuring the classification's quality is then computed.

 .. _cloud_threshold:

 cloud_threshold
 ---------------

 This parameter allows users to clean-up the dataBase from samples which can not be used to learn models or to evaluate classifications.
 The pixel validity is used to determine if samples are usable.
-Considering a remote acquisition, a valid pixel is a pixel which is not under clouds, clouds' shadow or which is saturated.
+Considering a remote acquisition, a valid pixel at time ``t`` is a pixel which is not flagged as clouds, clouds' shadow or saturated.
 Thus, usable samples are samples which are valid more than ``cloud_threshold`` times.

 We can observe the influence of the ``cloud_threshold`` parameter by launching iota² with :download:`cfg <./config/config_cloudThreshold.cfg>`

 First, here is the tree from the ``features`` iota² output directory